Redefining giving in terms of engagement and putting words into collective action

 Much of America’s character is framed in charitable words – acts, works, deeds, giving.

-“Engaged giving, friendraising and crowdfunding” are just a few of the terms we use here in redefining philanthropy.
+“Engaged giving,” “pro bono” and “purpose” are just a few of the terms we use here often in redefining philanthropy.

-But, by definition, we can’t accomplish that alone.
-We need you to make it all happen.
+But, by definition, the students can’t accomplish collective impact alone.
+They need your support to make it all happen.

 602 Main Street